-Here at The Fountain Church we have made it a priority to seek God first in prayer, trusting in His power alone to create a lasting impact in our lives, our church and our world.
+From the beginning of Church Fountain, we have made it a priority to seek God first in prayer.
+We do this collectively as a church in January and August through 21 Days of Prayer.
+These two months are intentional, as they begin new seasons of the year.
+Together, we faithfully seek God first, trusting in His power alone to create lasting impact in our lives, our church, and our world.

 The goal of fasting is to draw nearer to God.
 Biblical fasting always has to do with eliminating distractions for a spiritual purpose; it hits the reset button of our soul and renews us from the inside out.
 It also enables us to celebrate the goodness and mercy of God and prepares our hearts for all the good things God desires to bring into our lives.
 Remember, your personal fast should present a level of challenge, but it is very important to know your body, your options, and, most importantly, to seek God in prayer and follow what the Holy Spirit leads you to do.